-Arriving in Hull at around 4pm, after coach swapping, ticket collecting and customs controls we boarded the P&O Pride of Hull.
+Arriving in Hull at around 4pm, after coach swapping, ticket collecting and the usual customs checks, we boarded the P&O Pride of Hull.
 We dropped our luggage in the room and headed to the bar.
 Two gin and tonics ordered we made our way out onto the deck to watch the sunset.
-The weather was warm and we were hoping this was going to carry over into the next day.
-Dinner was from the buffet with a good selection of dishes were on offer.
-This would be our second trip over to Amsterdam and we couldn’t wait to arrive.
+The weather was warm, and we were hoping this was going to carry over into the next day.
+Dinner was from the buffet, with an excellent selection of dishes on offer.
+This would be our second trip over to Amsterdam, and we couldn’t wait to arrive.

-Up nice and early we went for breakfast, coffee and croissant for Vicky, coffee and the sweet Dutch breakfast Hagelslag (candy sprinkles and bread) for me.
-My sweet tooth was in heaven !
-If you’ve never heard of that or ever eaten it you’re missing out, no seriously, you are !
+Up nice and early we went for breakfast, coffee and a croissant for Vicky, coffee and the sweet Dutch breakfast treat Hagelslag (candy sprinkles and bread) for me.
+My sweet tooth was in heaven!
+If you’ve never heard of that or ever eaten it you’re missing out, no seriously, you are!

 Taking A Canal Cruise, Shopping & Food

 First up a canal cruise.
 There are plenty of places you can catch a boat from in the city.
-The main area is just around the corner where the coach set us down.
+One place you can do this is just around the corner where the coach set us down.
 There are plenty of companies offering different trips for different prices.
 Ours cost €11 each and lasted an hour.
-Our trip took us passed the oldest cafe in Amsterdam, Café Chris founded in 1624.
-We drifted along via Westerkerk, the church where famous painter Rembrandt is buried.
-We sailed down Brewers Canal, Emperors Canal, Golden Bend, Gentleman’s Canal and passed Amsterdam’s smallest door, yes you read that right !
+Our trip took us past the oldest cafe in Amsterdam, Café Chris founded in 1624.
+We drifted along via Westerkerk, the church where famous painter Rembrandt was layed to rest.
+We sailed down Brewers Canal, Emperors Canal, Golden Bend, Gentleman’s Canal and passed Amsterdam’s smallest door.
+Yes, you read that right!

 If you love cheese as much as we do then Amsterdam is the city for you.
-We made sure we bought some delicious cheese and ate plenty of samples, for research of course.
-We indulged in more shopping and had a wander around the de Bijenkorf department store on Dam Square.
-Our next stop would Febo for a tasty Kroket.
-There are a number of these little self-serve shops dotted around the city.
+We made sure we bought some delicious cheese and ate plenty of samples.
+For research, of course.
+We indulged in more shopping and had a wander around the De Bijenkorf department store located on Dam Square.
+Our next stop would be Febo for a tasty traditional Dutch Kroket.
+There are several self-serve shops dotted around the city.
 The Dutch are famous for their delicious croquettes and this place doesn’t disappoint.
-Freshly cooked and placed in coin operated slot walls you throw in your €2 and help yourself.
+Freshly cooked and placed in coin-operated slot walls.
+You place your €2 in the machine and help yourself.
 Ragout filled deep-fried treats.
 All different flavours with meat and vegetarian options.
 Try one next time you are there.